 HROARR is an independent, neutral meeting ground and resource site dedicated to the Historical European Martial Arts community.
-At the time of writing it reaches 5000-7000 unique readers per month, with the absolute majority being interested in the material offered.
+At the time of writing it reaches 25 000 unique readers who visit the site 10 times or more per year, with the absolute majority being interested in the material offered.

 HROARR is provided by the Gothenburg Historical Fencing School (GHFS) for the advancement of international collaboration and research, but run autonomously by Roger Norling of the GHFS.
 GHFS supports and uses the site as its primary channel for publishing research material, but HROARR is fully independent and run on a non-profit basis in an attempt at helping the HEMA community to grow and evolve.
 The contents of the site always belongs to the authors or copyright owners.

 Although this platform is provided by the GHFS, it is also completely open to the whole HEMA community to use for publishing news and articles, debating, sharing of ideas, methods and interpretations, marketing events and HEMA products.
 Companies with HEMA-related products are even permitted to advertise themselves on the HROARR site.